Nick Earls blog Q&A’s May 2013

 I also occasionally write for other publications without being paid.
 I’ve written essays about Doctor Who and Star Trek for a number of pop culture books, such as Doctor Who and Race (Intellect Books, 2013) and Outside In (ATB Publishing, 2012).
 And with each of these books, royalties have gone to charity rather than the authors/editors.

-Q16 What is your favorite genre to write in?
+Q16 What is your favourite genre to write in?

 Q17 Do you write with a visual image in mind?